arnicas/d3-faq/README.md

 Understanding the "equivalent-ish" operator `==` versus the "equivalent" operator `===` and when one is beneficial and when it is not.
 Especially since `if(something)` is often used in examples to detect if something is not undefined, but will break if your data has 0 values in it.

+**Script file at start in head or at end.**

 Debugging Help
 ==============

 Check out the Chrome [tips and tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks) for using the console for debugging.

+*Video on console use for D3: https://egghead.io/lessons/debugging-with-dev-tools

+*Parts of the dev tools in chrome: http://www.html5rocks.com/en/tutorials/developertools/part1/

 _TODO: How to debug in the console - console.log, breakpoints, inspect elements, d3 at the command line._